Define Waifu: What is A Waifu? & How To Get One

 There are some unverified accounts of the term Waifu dating back to at least the 1980s.
 However, the generally accepted origin of the modern-day Waifu is from a scene in episode 15 of Azumanga Daioh, which aired in 2002.
 This was a scene where Mr. Kimura, a high school teacher calls a beautiful lady in a picture he dropped, which was then found by his students “my wife” instead of the Japanese translation of the term “my wife”(私の妻Watashi no tsuma).

-When the words "my wife" were adapted to adhere to Japanese phonological constraints (e.g. no terminal /f/), and then re-expressed in a Japanese syllabary (hiragana/katakana), the result is マイワイフ.
-Finally, when we romanize マイワイフ, we get "mai Waifu".
+When the words “my wife” were adapted to adhere to Japanese phonological constraints (e.g. no terminal /f/), and then re-expressed in a Japanese syllabary (hiragana/katakana), the result is マイワイフ.
+When we romanize マイワイフ, we get “mai Waifu”.

 The term Waifu and Waifuism blew up soon after in the anime and manga board in 4chan.
 Anime and manga readers began using the term to refer to female characters that they were romantically attracted to.
 Trolls, on the other hand, used the term to mock excessive anime lovers who idolize anime characters as well as the characters they idolized.